Higgs transverse momentum with a jet veto: a double-differential resummation: Abstract

 \section{Abstract}

 We consider the simultaneous measurement of the Higgs ($\pt$) and the leading jet ($\ptj$) transverse momentum in hadronic Higgs-boson production, and perform the resummation of the large logarithmic corrections that originate in the limit $\pt\,,\ptj \ll \mh$ up to next-to-next-to-leading-logarithmic order.
-This work constitutes the first resummation for a double-differential observable involving a jet algorithm in hadronic collisions, and provides an important milestone in the theoretical understanding of joint resummations.
+This work constitutes the first simultaneous (double differential) resummation for two kinematic observables of which one involves a jet algorithm in hadronic collisions, and provides an important milestone in the theoretical understanding of joint resummations.
 As an application, we provide precise predictions for the Higgs transverse-momentum distribution with a veto $\ptj \leq \ptv$ on the accompanying jets, whose accurate description is relevant to the Higgs precision programme at the Large Hadron Collider.

 The thorough scrutiny of the properties of the Higgs boson~\cite{Aad:2012tfa,Chatrchyan:2012xdj} is central to the future physics programme of the Large Hadron Collider (LHC).
 In the High-Luminosity run of the LHC, the experimental precision in Higgs-related measurements will increase significantly~\cite{Cepeda:2019klc}, hence allowing for detailed studies of the Higgs sector of the Standard-Model (SM) Lagrangian.